TammyGirl2015/Quizzed/README.md

 * Heading levels are not missed or skipped to ensure the importance of content is relayed correctly to the end user
 * All content is contained within landmarks to ensure ease of use for assistive technology, allowing the user to navigate by page regions
 * All non textual content has alternative text or titles so descriptions are read out to screen readers
-* HTML page lang attribute has been set
+* HTML page lang attribute has been set to English
 * Aria properties have been implemented correctly

 ### Lighthouse Testing